opendroneid/receiver-android/supported-smartphones.md

 ## Testing Methodology

 To determine if your smartphone can receive the Direct Remote ID messages, a simple test methodology is described below.
-Testing is now defined only for Android phones, since iOS devices up until version 14 do not support Bluetooth 5 Long Range, WiFi NAN and the situation about WiFi Beacon support is unclear.
+Testing is now defined only for Android phones, since iOS devices up until version 14 do not support Bluetooth 5 Long Range, Wi-Fi NAN and the situation about Wi-Fi Beacon support is unclear.
 Testing the Bluetooth 4 Legacy Advertising support is irrelevant, since all existing Android and iOS models support it and no devices have been found to behave unexpectedly.

 Please note that there should also be an advanced testing methodology, covering some hidden pitfalls of receiver implementations.
-One of the examples is the Bluetooth Long Range feature, since it is an optional part of the Bluetooth 5.0 specification.
+One of the examples is the Bluetooth Long Range feature (Extended Advertisements on Coded PHY S8), since this is an optional part of the Bluetooth 5.0 specification.
-Some Android phones claim to support Long Range via the Android feature flags, but in reality, they only support advertising from the phone to the others, not reading the Remote ID information (scanning).
+Some Android phones claim to support Long Range and Extended Advertising via the Android feature flags, but in reality, they only support advertising from the phone to the others, not reading the Remote ID information (scanning).
 Another known pitfall for Bluetooth is that even if the phone supports scanning the Long Range advertisements, a power-saving feature will cause the loss of the majority of the Remote ID messages.
 The work on the advanced testing methodology is now in progress.